Average Weather in Kiruna Sweden

 The rainy period of the year lasts for 5.9 months, from April 25 to October 23, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around July 15, with an average total accumulation of 3.5 inches.

 The rainless period of the year lasts for 6.1 months, from October 23 to April 25.
 The least rain falls around January 19, with an average total accumulation of 0.0 inches.

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 Colder, drier snow tends to be on the higher end of that range and warmer, wetter snow on the lower end.

-As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day in the year.
+As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
 Kiruna experiences some seasonal variation in monthly liquid-equivalent snowfall.

 The snowy period of the year lasts for 8.5 months, from September 17 to June 2, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
 The most snow falls during the 31 days centered around November 9, with an average total liquid-equivalent accumulation of 0.8 inches.

 The snowless period of the year lasts for 3.5 months, from June 2 to September 17.
 The least snow falls around July 21, with an average total liquid-equivalent accumulation of 0.0 inches.